 BA (Università di Padova), MA (Università di Padova), MA (Columbia), PhD (Columbia)

-Born and raised in Italy, I completed a BA and a MA in Philosophy at the University of Padova.
-During the MA, I spent a year as a visiting student at UCLA.
-I received a MA and a PhD in Classical Studies/Ancient Philosophy from Columbia University.
-In my doctoral dissertation entitled Happiness and Superlative Value in the Eudemian Ethics (sponsor: Katja Vogt), I argued that in the Eudemian Ethics, Aristotle ascribes specific roles in motivation to three value-properties – the good, the beautiful and the pleasant – and I explored their metaphysics.
-During my PhD, I was awarded a DAAD fellowship (2016) for studying at the Munich School of Ancient Philosophy and a Chateaubriand Fellowship (2018) for doing dissertation research at Paris I- Panthéon Sorbonne.
+Born and raised in Italy, Giulia Bonasio completed a BA and a MA in Philosophy at the University of Padova.
+During the MA, she spent a year as a visiting student at UCLA.
+She received a MA and a PhD in Classical Studies/Ancient Philosophy from Columbia University.
+In her doctoral dissertation entitled Happiness and Superlative Value in the Eudemian Ethics (sponsor: Katja Vogt), she argued that in the Eudemian Ethics, Aristotle ascribes specific roles in motivation to three value-properties – the good, the beautiful and the pleasant – and she explored their metaphysics.
+During her PhD, Dr. Bonasio was awarded a DAAD fellowship (2016) for studying at the Munich School of Ancient Philosophy and a Chateaubriand Fellowship (2018) for doing dissertation research at Sorbonne Université (Paris I).

-My areas of specialization are ancient philosophy, ethics and moral psychology.
-My book project focuses on the virtues of thinking and the unity of the virtues in Aristotle’s Eudemian Ethics.
-The project is primarily focused on the text and on the philosophical proposal of the Eudemian Ethics, but it aims also to shed light on its relation with the Nicomachean Ethics, On the Soul and Protrepticus.
-On the unity of the virtues, I recently published a paper in Apeiron (2019) entitled Kalokagathia and the unity of the virtues in the Eudemian Ethics.
-I am also working on a project on naturalism and natural goods in Aristotle’s ethics.
-With my research, I investigate an unexplored ethical proposal and I aim to find out how this proposal contributes to ancient and contemporary discussions on naturalism, virtue ethics, metaethics and value theory.
+Dr. Bonasio’s areas of specialisation are ancient philosophy, ethics and moral psychology.
+Her book project focuses on the virtues of thinking and on the unity of the virtues in Aristotle’s Eudemian Ethics.
+The project engages primarily with the text and with the philosophical proposal of the Eudemian Ethics, but it aims also to shed light on its relation with the Nicomachean Ethics, On the Soul and Protrepticus.
+Dr. Bonasio is also working on a project on naturalism and natural goods in Aristotle’s ethics.
+With her research, she investigates an unexplored ethical proposal and she aims to find out how this proposal contributes to ancient and contemporary discussions on naturalism, virtue ethics, metaethics and value theory.

-In addition to my interest in Aristotle, I have research interests in Plato’s Symposium, Republic and Philebus, in Epicurean philosophy and in Greek lyric poetry.
-I am fascinated by ancient cosmology and by the sublime in Lucretius’ De Rerum Natura.
-Besides ancient philosophy, I have done research on Greek tragedy, on emotions in antiquity, on contemporary aesthetic theories, and on the senses of being in Heidegger and Brentano.
-I taught introduction to philosophy, Greek tragedy, Greek history, Latin, and Contemporary Civilization (a great books course on moral and political philosophy from antiquity to the present).
+In addition to her interest in Aristotle, she has research interests in Plato’s Symposium, Republic and Philebus, in Epicurean philosophy and in Greek lyric poetry.
+She is fascinated by ancient cosmology and by the sublime in Lucretius’ De Rerum Natura.
+Besides ancient philosophy, Dr. Bonasio has done research on Greek tragedy, on emotions in antiquity, on contemporary aesthetic theories, and on the senses of being in Heidegger and Brentano.
+She taught introduction to philosophy, Greek tragedy, Greek history, Latin, and Contemporary Civilization (a great books course on moral and political philosophy from antiquity to the present).